faulander/tradl/readme.md

 Open a command prompt in this directory and type "tradl.exe -h" (on windows) or "./tradl -h" (on linux).

 ## Changelog
+- v0.3.1: Fixed a bug which made tradl not download some ebooks.
 - v0.3.0: Switched to SQLite as database instead of the textfiles.
 - v0.3.0: Fixed a bug which occured in search-mode when only one result returned.
 - v0.2.4: Fixed a bug which made tradl download ebooks several times.